 - Allocative efficiency requires the production of the set of goods and services that consumers value most, from a given set of resources.

 - Dynamic efficiency means that, over time, consumers are offered new and better products, and existing products at lower cost.

 The Report focuses on technical (or productive) efficiency.
 Technical efficiency indicators measure how well services use their resources (inputs) to produce outputs for the purpose of achieving desired outcomes.
-Government funding per unit of output delivered is a typical indicator of technical efficiency — for example, cost per annual hour for vocational education and training (chapter 5).
+Government funding per unit of output delivered is a typical indicator of technical efficiency — for example, cost per annual hour for vocational education and training (section 5).

-Some efficiency indicators included in the report are incomplete or proxy measures for technical efficiency.
+Some efficiency indicators included in the Report are incomplete or proxy measures for technical efficiency.
 For example, as only the cost to government is reported on, some efficiency measures do not include the full cost of providing services and, are therefore, incomplete measures of technical efficiency.
 Other indicators of efficiency, such as partial productivity measures, are also reported on where there are shortcomings in the data.
-For example, judicial officers per finalisation (chapter 7).
+For example, judicial officers per finalisation (section 7).

 In addition, some service areas report on the cost per head of total/eligible population, rather than the cost per person actually receiving the service or another unit of output.
 These are not measures of technical efficiency, but the cost of providing the service relative to the total/eligible population.

 Outcome indicators provide information on the overall impact of a service on the status of individuals and the community, as opposed to output indicators, which report on the characteristics of service delivery.
 Outcomes may be short or longer term and the approach in the Report is to use both types of outcome indicators, as appropriate.
-In school education, for example, learning outcomes at years 3, 5, 7 and 9 may be considered intermediate outcomes, while completion of year 12 or school leaver destinations may be considered final outcomes (chapter 4).
+In school education, for example, learning outcomes at years 3, 5, 7 and 9 may be considered intermediate outcomes, while completion of year 12 or school leaver destinations may be considered final outcomes (section 4).